Duties

 Essential Job Functions:

-- Effectively communicate and collaborate with educational teams, school administrators, students and parents to identify and implement evidence based practices.
+- Effectively communicate and collaborate with educational teams, school administrators, students and parents to identify and implement goals, plan and implement evidence-based practices in the delivery of assessment, instruction and behavioral principles

-- Provide professional development related to specific topics (e.g., Autism, Positive Behavior Intervention and Supports, Multi-Tiered Systems of Support, Nonviolent Crisis Intervention, Trauma-informed practices).
+- Provide professional development related to specific topics (e.g., Autism, Positive Behavior Intervention and Supports, Multi-Tiered Systems of Support, Data collection, Data Analysis)

-- Provide on-going technical assistance to school personnel as it relates to improving outcomes for students.
+- Provide on-going technical assistance to school personnel as it relates to using assessment data to make instructional decisions

-- Model evidence based practices in instruction for general and special education students.
+- Model best practices in instruction for general and special education students

-- Provide feedback in meaningful and timely manner
+- Provide feedback in a meaningful manner to team members, teaching assistants and students

-- Problem solve system-wide; classroom and individual issues.
+- Lead the team in problem solving system-wide; classroom and individual issues

 Qualifications